 - The structure of osteoclasts is related to their function.
-As osteoclasts have the fate of absorbing bone, they are giant bone cells with specialized membrane structures, ruffled borders and clear zones helping them in function of bone resorption.
+As osteoclasts have the fate of absorbing bone, they are giant bone cells with specialized membrane structures, ruffled borders, and clear zones, helping them function in bone resorption.

 - Osteoclasts originate from liver and spleen as hematopoietic stem cells.

-At the time of their arrival at resorption site, osteoclasts are composed of just one nucleus.
+At the time of their arrival at the resorption site, osteoclasts are composed of just one nucleus.

-At the time of their early life, osteoclasts are closely related to other cells regarding origin such as macrophages, monocytes, and granulocytes.
+At the time of their early life, osteoclasts are closely related to other cells regarding the origin, such as macrophages, monocytes, and granulocytes.

-Numerous researches and studies have been conducted, in order to understand the structure of osteoclasts and their relationship with other closely related cells.
+Numerous research studies have been conducted to understand osteoclasts’ structure and their relationship with other closely related cells.

 Function of Osteoclasts

-The functions played by osteoclasts are incredibly crucial to the normal functioning of the bone.
+The functions played by osteoclasts are crucial to the bone’s normal functioning.